theradizt/.github/README.md

-hi!!!!

-i am zack!!!!
+# HELLO :)

-i am aroace!!!!!
+i am zack!

-me birthday is may 4th!!!
+my brithday is may 4th!!
+> (may the fourth be with you /j)

-i am into fnf and many other fandoms!!!
+i am into other fandoms!

-and i love cheese!!!!

-ok thank you for reading this lol
+>  (especially fnf)

+i go by he/they!

+i am aroace!

+and thats it!